nickeisenberg/iron.vim/README.md

 The above checks if a virtual enviornment is activated, and if it is then `source $VIRTUAL_ENV/bin/activate` will be sent to the REPL followed by `python3`.
-By default, the filetype will be used as the repl definition.

 ### `g:iron_repl_open_cmd`
-Iron provides a function, `iron#view#split`, that allows you to define split that opens the repl.
-The first command is the split command, ie `rightbelow`, `botright`, `vert botright`, etc. The second command is the percent of the size of the current buffer to be used at the size of the split.
+Iron provides a function, `iron#view#split`, that allows you to define the split that opens the repl.
+The first argument is the split command, ie `rightbelow`, `botright`, `vert botright`, etc. The second argument is the percent of the size of the current buffer to be used at the size of the split.

 ```vimscript
 let g:iron_repl_open_cmd = {